kevwaweru/AutomatiseretKaffemaskineadministration/README.md

 ## Introduction

 Automatiseret Kaffemaskineadministration is a project aimed at automating the management of coffee machines.
-This includes features such as scheduling coffee brewing, monitoring coffee levels, and maintaining machine health.
-The goal is to streamline the coffee-making process, ensuring that coffee is always ready when needed and machines are kept in optimal condition.

 ## Features

-- **Automated Scheduling**: Schedule coffee brewing times to ensure coffee is ready when you need it.
-- **Level Monitoring**: Monitor coffee levels to prevent running out of coffee unexpectedly.
 - **Maintenance Alerts**: Receive notifications when the coffee machine requires maintenance.
 - **User Management**: Manage multiple users with different permissions and preferences.